-Praying Positions/Metamorphosis is a piece that is looking at the process of change and evolution.
-In all of life, since the beginning of time, but also in the personal, and very physical emotional human experience of it.
+Change and evolution.
+In all of life, since the beginning of time, but also in the personal human and emotional experience of it.

-We often fear change, and it can be a quite painful and perhaps a difficult experience.
-This solo is looking at the act of prayer in the body, prayer as an animal instinct perhaps, or way of honestly expressing the experience of life and change.
+We often fear change, and it can be a quite painful and difficult experience.
+This solo is looking at the act of prayer in the body, prayer as an animal instinct perhaps, or way of honestly expressing the passing of life and change through my body.

 'One of our greatest challenges in today's society is to bridge the disconnect between society and earth, mind and body.
 I am not separate.
 With this solo I am trying to understand, befriend and repair my own body.
 I am observing closely, so as to retrieve an authenticity and to share what a lifetime of dance focus means so far.
 I am undoing pain and tension accumulated over time, trying to find peace and balance between the wild and the refined.
 This journey is a quest, leading me to and through the psychology of humans and to a wide range of new and old spiritual and body practices.
 An important question for us as a species seems to be - how do we deal with pain?
 How do we deal with a disassociated self, our disassociation to nature and to the wild?